 Lefschetz thimbles \cite{Cristoforetti:2012su} can be regarded as generalized steepest-descent contours, characterized by the property that the imaginary part of the action $S$ remains constant along them, hence phase fluctuations are absent when looking at individual thimbles.
 Thimbles are attached to critical points of the action $\phi_\mathrm{c}$, i.e.,

 and are defined as a set of initial conditions of the downward flow equation such that $\phi'(t\to\infty)=\phi_\mathrm{c}$, where $(\cdot)^*$ denotes complex conjugation.
-This means that flows emanating from thimbles approach the critical point as the fictitious flow-time $t$ is sent to infinity.
-Analogously, one can define dual thimbles as set of initial conditions for which the upward flow (same as Eq. \eqref{eq:flow_equation} but with the opposite sign) asymptotically goes to $\phi_\mathrm{c}$.
-Usually, there are more than one critical points, and a disjoint thimble $\mathcal{T}_a$ (and dual thimble $\mathcal{K}_a$) can be attached to each critical point $\phi_\mathrm{c}^a$ of the action, with $a$ indexing the critical points.
-Thus, the path integral can be reformulated as a linear combination of integrals evaluated on the different thimbles;
+This means that flows emanating from thimbles approach the critical point as the fictitious flow time $t$ is sent to infinity.
+Analogously, one can define dual thimbles as set of initial conditions for which the upward flow [same as Eq. \eqref{eq:flow_equation} but with the opposite sign] asymptotically goes to $\phi_\mathrm{c}$.
+Usually, there is more than one critical point, and a disjoint thimble $\mathcal{T}_a$ (and dual thimble $\mathcal{K}_a$) can be attached to each critical point $\phi_\mathrm{c}^a$ of the action, with $a$ indexing the critical points.
+Thus, the path integral can be reformulated as a linear combination of integrals evaluated on the different thimbles,

 with the coefficients $n_a\in\mathbb{Z}$ determined by the number of intersections of $\mathcal{M}$ and $\mathcal{K}_a$, and their relative orientation.
 This way the constant phases can be pulled out of the integrals for each contributing thimble in Eq. \eqref{eq:thimbles}.
 However, the sign problem is not generally eliminated, only made less severe.
-A global sign problem remains if the constant phases $e^{-i\mathrm{Im}S[\phi^a_\mathrm{c}]}$, associated to the thimbles, produce cancellations between the thimbles.
+A global sign problem remains if the constant phases $e^{-i\mathrm{Im}S[\phi^a_\mathrm{c}]}$, associated to the thimbles, produce cancelations between the thimbles.
 Furthermore, a complex Jacobian $\mathcal{J}=\partial \phi'/\partial\phi$, possibly different for each thimble, brings about a local sign problem as well (often called the residual sign problem).
 Hence the thimble decomposition could really solve the sign problem only if a single thimble contributes (or all contributing thimbles have the same phase), and the corresponding Jacobian can be ignored.